maia-score/documentation/docs/paths/trainings/post.md

 ---
-id:
+id: createTraining
 slug: trainings-post
-title:
+title: Create a new training
-sidebar_label:
+sidebar_label: POST
-description: Create a new trainings record
+description: Manually lanch or schedule a training task.
+Please note that training will be queued and run asynchronously.
 ---

 <!-- prettier-ignore-start -->